 • boiled or baked vegetables, peeled, vegetable puree;

-• eggs, boiled soft-boiled or cooked in the form of an omelette;
+• eggs, boiled soft-boiled or prepared as an omelet;

 • fats (butter, vegetable oil);